FranciscoDadone/rcplanes.global.bot/README.md

 This started as a way to advertise and make more visible RC stuff.

-It's a bot that fetches posts from different hashtags using the Instagram API and let you add media to a queue to later be autoposted (with a rate that is configurable).
+It's a bot that fetches posts from different hashtags using the Instagram API and let you add media to a queue to later be auto-posted (with a given rate).
 It also adds a watermark with the page mention and original post owner credit in the left bottom of all the images.
 It has a user-friendly web interface built with ```ReactJS``` that let you know all that is happening in the app.

 This project is based on my other project that is the same app but built using Electron for Desktop.